jacquelinekay/jacquelinekay.github.io/_posts/2017-04-06-reflection1.md

 }
 ```

-These specializations of `as_tuple_impl` repeat this same pattern for a total of 101 specializations (line breaks are my own):
+These specializations of `as_tuple_impl` repeat this same pattern for a total of 101 specializations (some liberty was taken with line breaks):

 ```c++
 template <class T>